 Installation type: Any

-These steps assume that PuppetDB, PostgreSQL, and the master are all on the same node.
+These steps assume that PuppetDB, PostgreSQL, and the primary server are all on the same node.
 These steps also work when PostgreSQL and PuppetDB are on different nodes; however, file locations and FQDNs might differ.

 Enable and Configure SSL in PostgreSQL